 We are fortunate to work with a hardy few who have committed to brave the cold, dark days and nights of winter to work with us year-round.
 These four are essential to our business, and the people whom you will most likely speak with when calling our office.
 On any given winter morning, you would see them out at -20F, bundled beyond recognition, as they bike, ski or walk their way to our winter office in the protracted darkness.
 As business owners, we feel extremely fortunate to be able to attract a few good people to work with us year-round who, like we do, feel privileged to live and work in the heart of the Alaska Range, on the edge of this magnificent wilderness park.

-Laurie fell in love with The Great Land more than 15 years ago while putting her biology degree to use as a naturalist guide in Southeast Alaska.
-Wanting to explore Alaska's interior, she moved north to Camp Denali and North Face Lodge to work as a naturalist guide during the summers of 2001-2003.
+Laurie fell in love with The Great Land while putting her biology degree to use as a naturalist guide in Southeast Alaska during the summers of 1998-2000.
+Wanting to explore Alaska's interior, she moved north to Camp Denali and North Face Lodge to work as a naturalist guide for the summers of 2001-2003.
 During those winters, she earned a masters degree in environmental studies.
-After ten years directing the Wild Rockies Field Institute in Missoula, Montana, Laurie returned to Camp Denali in 2013 as the tundra was changing to its vibrant autumn colors.
+After ten years directing the Wild Rockies Field Institute in Missoula, Montana, Laurie returned to Camp Denali in 2013 as Program Manager (and a naturalist guide!).
 She is now part of the year round crew and oversees the naturalist staff, coordinates our Special Emphasis Series, and partners with the National Park Service.
-Laurie is dedicated to providing guests with a once-in-a-lifetime experience at an historic lodge and premier location in one of North America’s most stunning landscapes.
+Laurie is dedicated to providing guests with a once-in-a-lifetime experience at a premier location in one of North America’s most stunning landscapes.
 Laurie, her husband and two sons migrate between summers in Denali and winters in Missoula where they get their basketball fix and take pleasure in life in a university town.

 Jan joined the year round staff in 2009, after six summers of working a variety of roles at Camp Denali and North Face Lodge.
 She might be the friendly voice who greets you on the phone, replies to emails, or, while working as a naturalist in the summers, volleys a wide range of questions about her favorite subject, waterfowl.
 Jan grew up in Alaska, and studied wildlife biology as well as teaching at the University of Alaska.
 She has also studied and skied around Svalbard, but prefers the wilderness of her backyard in Denali, with rugged peaks, peaceful valleys, chickadees, and spruce trees.